lewdmagic/VoreWar/Assets/Guide.md

 That's all you need to render head.png from the sprites folder.

-The sprite method has a few variations for conviniece.
+The sprite method has a few variations for convenience.

 calling it with multiple arguments will join them with "_"
 ```lua